- When they’re searching: 14 percent of local searchers say they’re immediately looking to visit a business.

 One out of seven searchers is looking to act immediately on their search results.
 Why is that significant?
 Well, every marketer wants to put their product in front of want-it-now customers, right?
 Local search optimization is ideal for that.

-The impatience of these searchers may be part of the reason that Google prioritizes businesses with accurate business listings, hours, and contact information.
+The impatience of these searchers may be part of the reason that Google prioritizes businesses with a sound local listing management strategy as well as accurate business listings, hours, and contact information.

 Searchers are ready to act, so businesses can’t drop the ball by having an inaccurate or unclaimed Google My Business listing.